VPGTrans: Transfer Visual Prompt Generator across LLMs: Introduction

 \end{itemize}

-Our investigation further reveals some intriguing findings, for which we provide possible explanations. \begin{itemize}[leftmargin=7.5mm] \item When transferring across different model sizes: 1) transfer learning from a smaller LLM to a larger LLM does not compromise final performance; and 2) the VPG transfer from a smaller LLM (say $A$) to a larger LLM (say $B$) roughly follows a counterintuitive principle of ``\emph{the smaller $A$'s size the better}''.
+Our investigation further reveals some intriguing findings, for which we provide possible explanations: \begin{itemize}[leftmargin=7.5mm] \item When conducting TaS from LLM$_\text{src}$ to LLM$_\text{tgt}$, the size of LLM$_\text{src}$ is not the larger the better.
+The transfer sometimes even follows a counterintuitive principle of ``\emph{the smaller the LLM$_\text{src}$ size, the more speed-up and better performance}'' (\cf $\S$\ref{sec:finding1}).

-\item Furthermore, when transferring across different models, effective VPG transfer is only achievable between large LLMs, while small LLMs are not suitable for this purpose using our VPGTrans. \end{itemize}
+\item When conducting TaT, efficient VPG transfer can not be achieved between two small LLMs with our VPGTrans, due to the large gap between small LLMs' embedding space (\cf $\S$\ref{sec:finding2}). \end{itemize}

-\paragraph{Contributions.} In this study, we for the first time show that effective VPG transfer across LLMs can be achieved, suggesting that it is possible to build a new VL-LLM with considerably lower cost, as seen in Fig. \ref{fig:cost-comp}.
+\paragraph{Contributions.} In this study, we show for the first time that effective VPG transfer across LLMs can be achieved under most conditions, suggesting that it is possible to build a new MLLM with considerably lower computational cost, as seen in Fig. \ref{fig:cost-comp}.
 To summarize, we make the following key contributions: \begin{itemize}[leftmargin=7.5mm] \item {\it Effective approach}.
-We investigate the key factors for VPG-transfer efficiency, and propose a two-stage transfer framework VPGTrans.
-The approach helps achieve highly-efficient VPG transfer across LLMs meanwhile with less training data and even task improvements.
+We investigate the key factors for VPG-transfer efficiency and propose a two-stage transfer framework VPGTrans.
+The approach helps to achieve a highly-efficient VPG transfer across LLMs with less training data and even task improvements.

 \item {\it Intriguing findings}.
-By exploring the VPG transfer across LLMs, we reveal several intriguing and key findings, and shed light on the possible explanations that will enlighten further research in this direction.
+By exploring the VPG transfer across LLMs, we reveal several intriguing findings and provide potential explanations that will shed light on further research.